trampgeek/moodle-filter_ace_inline/README.md

 **Caveats:**
 * Currently, the use of \<script> tags are not supported by TinyMCE, even when using the Source Code option.
 Therefore, avoid the use of any \<script> tags, and avoid editing code containing any tags in this editor as the HTML is **automatically stripped of \<script> tags upon editing and saving any material**.
 * Use the **'data-'** prefix for every starting parameter.
 TinyMCE will **strip away any non-'data' tags upon editing and saving the question**.
-* If you want to use another language which is not available on Code samples, the author should change the language to "HTML/XML" and add the parameter **data-lang=*"language"*** to the \<pre> tag, where *"language"* represents the desired language in quotes; i.e. "java".
+* If the author wants to use another language which is not available through TinyMCE's "Code sample" drop-down list, then the author should change the language to "HTML/XML" within "Code sample" and add the parameter **data-lang=*"language"*** to the \<pre> tag, where *"language"* represents the desired language in quotes; i.e. "java".
 Any implemented **data-lang** will override Code sample selected languages.
 * Implementing Matplotlib can be done in TinyMCE without the Code mapper, but requires extensive use of HTML-escaped Python.
 The recommended way of implementing this is under the **Demos and samples** section.

 ## Markdown Extra editor